-Recommendation 9: CPARB update to supplemental bidder responsibility guidelines (Jane Motion, Michael 2nd) (No - Kristen, Karen, Keith, Andy) Split vote
+Recommendation 9: CPARB update to supplemental bidder responsibility guidelines

-CPARB guidelines have not been updated since 2014 and should be funded to review and update to provide better guidance to public agencies and ensure supplemental criteria are project specific.
+CPARB guidelines have not been updated since 2014 and should be funded to review and update to provide better guidance to public agencies and ensure supplemental criteria are project-specific.

-Recommendation 10: Coordinated schedule for significant outreach events between public agencies and other stakeholders (Michael Motion, Andy 2nd) Unanimous
+Recommendation 10: Coordinated schedule for significant outreach events between public agencies and other stakeholders

-Designate or establish an agency, collection of agencies or service as a resource to create a calendar of major outreach events as a central place for businesses to find outreach information and to ensure similar events do not conflict.
+Designate or establish an agency, collection of agencies or service to create a calendar of major outreach events as a central place for businesses to find outreach information and to ensure similar events do not conflict.

-Recommendation 11: Provide professional assistance to local government for Contracting guidance and Marketing and outreach to contractors (Michael Motion, Jane 2nd) (No - Andy, Keith, Kristen, Karen) Split vote
+Recommendation 11: Provide professional assistance to local government for Contracting guidance and Marketing and outreach to contractors

-Designate or establish an agency, collection of agencies or service as a resource to provide assistance to public agency employees, specifically in the areas of writing scope and bid documents, marketing and outreach.
+Designate or establish an agency, collection of agencies or service to provide assistance to public agency employees, specifically in the areas of writing scope and bid documents marketing and outreach.
 For more information, see the "Increasing Efficiencies" section of the report